mbmachado/MATA85-Icia/README.md

   npm install
 ```

-### Test if all right
+### Running the app for Development

-- To check if the application running, run the code:
+- To check if the application is running, run the command:

 ```
   npm run dev
 ```

-### Building the application
+### Building  the app for Production
-- When publishing the application, you can build with the following command:
+- When publishing the application in a production environment, use the following command to build the app:
 ```
   npm run build
 ```

 ## Requiriments of system

-- The requiriments of project is avalilable in: (https://drive.google.com/drive/folders/1wQ_EoAkUwsMh9vt8VNHWr2dJ2YOKP9y1?usp=sharing)
+- The requiriments for the project is avalilable on: (https://drive.google.com/drive/folders/1wQ_EoAkUwsMh9vt8VNHWr2dJ2YOKP9y1?usp=sharing)

 ## Arcteture model

-- The arquiteture model is avalilable in: (https://drive.google.com/drive/folders/1Am2HyrRsltKiXkUHeORgqAcMWP3VGUN0?usp=sharing)
+- The arquiteture model is avalilable on: (https://drive.google.com/drive/folders/1Am2HyrRsltKiXkUHeORgqAcMWP3VGUN0?usp=sharing)